LLNL/Juqbox.jl/README.md

 - **cnot1-setup.jl** CNOT gate for a single qudit with 4 essential and 2 guard levels.
 - **flux-setup.jl** CNOT gate for single qubit with a flux-tuning control Hamiltonian.
 - **cnot2-setup.jl** CNOT gate for a pair of coupled qubits with guard levels.
-- **cnot3-setup.jl** Cross-resonance CNOT gate for a pair of qubits that are coupled by a cavity resonator. **Note:** This case reads an optimized solution from file."
+- **cnot3-setup.jl** Cross-resonance CNOT gate for a pair of qubits that are coupled by a cavity resonator. **Note:** This case reads an optimized solution from file.
 - **Risk_Neutral/run_all.jl** SWAP 0-2 gate for a single qudit.
 This routine performs both a deterministic optimization, and a risk-neutral optimization where the system Hamiltonian is perturbed by additive noise which is assumed to be uniform.
 Full details of the example can be found in Section 6.2 of the manuscript found [here](https://arxiv.org/abs/2106.14310).